salem-naser/RNN-TV-Script-generator/README.md

 6. Building the RNN using ***tf.nn.dynamic_rnn***.
 7. Applying the above functions.
 8. Creating batches.
-9. Neural Network Training including setting hyperparameters:
+9. Neural network training including setting hyperparameters:
 + ***num_epochs*** to the number of epochs,
 + ***batch_size*** to the batch size,
 + ***rnn_size*** to the size of the RNNs,